-There is a (hidden, capped) 12 volt accessory plug integrated with the HVAC mix unit/blower assembly in the passenger’s foot well (look just above where the passenger’s left foot would reside) that may be the easiest method for supplying power on a temporary basis, but for those that would rather wire in a more permanent solution, tapping into the interior fuse module in the driver’s foot well is an ideal solution.
+There is a (hidden, capped) 12 volt accessory plug integrated with the HVAC mix unit/blower assembly in the passenger’s foot well (look just above where the passenger’s left foot would reside) that may be the easiest method for supplying power on a temporary basis (when the ignition switch is in ACC or ON mode), but for those that would rather wire in a more permanent solution, tapping into the interior fuse module in the driver’s foot well (LHD) is an ideal solution.

-⇓ He chose fuse #5 for 12 volt switched power and fuse #9 for his hot 12 volt source.
+⇓ Turborascal chose fuse #5 for 12 volt switched power and fuse #9 for his hot 12 volt source.
 Please note the orientation of the fuse taps that he recommends…

 He also recommends that the ideal ground connection point is behind the 10 mm bolt that secures the fuse module (note the black wire with an eyelet terminal adjacent to fuse #5).

-⇓ Rfiner used the tips offered in Turborascal’s article while wiring up a dash cam in his MX-5 RF, which has fewer empty fuse slots, and ended up using fuse #6 for 12 volt switched power and fuse #14 for his hot 12 volt source instead.
-Note that a fuse tap plugged into fuse #14 needs to be oriented downwards though.
+⇓ Refiner used the tips offered in Turborascal’s article while wiring up a dash cam in his MX-5 RF, which has fewer empty fuse slots, and ended up using fuse #6 for 12 volt switched power and fuse #14 for his hot 12 volt source instead.
+Note that a fuse tap plugged into fuse #14 (or any of the other slots in the bottom row) needs to be oriented downwards though.
+He added:

 Other related articles…